duclairdeugoue/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to print the absolute path name of the current directory
+pwd Script that print the absolute path of the current working directory pwd Script that display the content of the current working directory